Signs of Oxycodone Abuse

 Oxycodone is the main ingredient in many commonly abused brand name painkillers, such as OxyContin and Percocet.
 Its powerful pain relief properties make it an easy target for abuse and addiction.

 Oxycodone abuse can be hard to recognize if you don’t know what to look for.
-Since there is no paraphernalia and using oxycodone is as simple as swallowing a pill, it’s easy for someone to conceal their abuse.
+Since many who abuse oxycodone simply swallow a pill without the use of any paraphernalia, it’s easy for someone to conceal their abuse.

 Knowing the signs of oxycodone abuse can help you take notice when someone you love is slipping into addiction.
 Some common signs of oxycodone use include: